MEGA65/open-roms/STATUS.md

 * normal tape load error log is limited by free stack space only (no artificial limitation like in original ROMs)
 * tape format autodetection; normal vs turbo is mostly transparent to user
 * improved support for tape adapters (for using regular casette players and other audio devices instead of Datasette) and emulators
+* built-in tape head align tool (only feasible to use on machines with extended memory, like Mega65)

 * extended `LOAD` command
     * start/end addresses are displayed, in the Final cartridge style